 - In 2016, the Chandler Water Utility evaluated the needs of the water system.
 Three (3) areas were evaluated; a new transmission main, in-town replacements and relocation work.
-Preliminary engineering reports were prepared and the needs were assessed.
-In 2018 Chandler filed paperwork with the Indiana Utility Regulatory Commission to be able to finance the projects.
-We hope to have projects started by the end of 2018 or early 2019.

--The water distribution system has many items that if damaged can create problems for the Utility and/or the customer.
-Water meter wells, located on each site, are used each month for billing and in the case of an emergency need to be accessed to turn off the water service.
+In 2018, Chandler filed paperwork with the Indiana Utility Regulatory Commission to finance the projects.
+The projects were approved and work is scheduled to begin in June of 2019. - -The water distribution system has many items that if damaged can create problems for the Utility and/or the customer.
+Water meter wells, located on each site, are used each month for billing and in the case of an emergency need to be accessed to turn off water service.
 Customers should not access the meter well without approval from the Utility office.
 Each user can help by keeping the top of the meter well closed, clear of obstructions and not allowing damage to the top area.
-Any damages should be reported immediately.

-- Fire hydrants are installed to fight fires and to perform routine maintenance on the system.
+Any damages should be reported immediately. - Fire hydrants are installed to fight fires and to perform routine maintenance on the system.
 A three-foot area around the hydrant must be kept clear at all times.
 This allows for maintenance on the hydrant and in the case of a fire the hydrant can be found quickly and fire hoses can be hooked up without interference.
 Utility personnel and firemen are the only authorized individuals allowed to operate a hydrant.
-Any other use should be reported to the Utility.

-- The Chandler Water Utility maintains a critical water user list.
+Any other use should be reported to the Utility. - The Chandler Water Utility maintains a critical water user list.
 This list is maintained in order to contact medical facilities and customers with medical concerns that require an uninterrupted, uncorrupted water source.
-To insure the list is current, any business or customer who falls in this category should contact (812) 925-6213 with their name, address and phone number in the event a situation should occur that would jeopardize the water service or water quality.

-- The Chandler Water Utility consists of many properties and fixtures which cover a large area.
+To insure the list is current, any business or customer who falls in this category should contact (812)925-6213 with their name, address and phone number in the event a situation should occur that would jeopardize the water service or water quality. - The Chandler Water Utility consists of many properties and fixtures which cover a large area.
 Even with security and alarm systems in place it still requires the assistance of citizens to monitor and safeguard the operation.
-Anytime there are suspicious activities around any Utility property, please contact the Utility or a law enforcement agency as quickly as possible.

-- The Chandler offices often receive calls concerning discolored water or low pressure.
+Anytime there are suspicious activities around any Utility property, please contact the Utility or a law enforcement agency as quickly as possible. - The Chandler offices often receive calls concerning discolored water or low pressure.
 Many of the problems are not caused by the water system but are caused by homeowner installed water softeners or point of entry filter systems.
 These items must be maintained per the manufacturers specifications and if removed from service need to be totally disconnected from the house plumbing.
 If you have questions about these items feel free to contact our maintenance facility.